alban-read/M1-MICRO-FORTH/M1MicroForth.md

 Without **FLAT**, set-speed and speed would each read their own LOCALS a level above test and test would not work.

-#### Simple LOCALS access
+#### Simpler LOCALS access

-You can read LOCALS also using some predefined accessors called a..h And set them with *n* a..h! e.g.
+You can simply read LOCALS also using some predefined accessors.

+These are named a .. h

+Set them with *n* a .. h!
+e.g.

 ```FORTH